-Craig has advised significant entities across a range of sectors, including Auckland International Airport, the New Zealand Airports Association, Spark, Fonterra, multiple energy sector participants, Watercare, financial sector participants, primary sector participants.
+Craig advises significant entities across a range of sectors, including airports, telecommunications companies, energy sector participants, water utilities, financial sector participants, and primary sector participants.

-Regulatory regimes he has experience advising on include the Commerce Act (regulation of monopolies and market studies), civil aviation, telecommunications and radio spectrum, electricity and gas, dairy industry, water, food, tobacco products and their alternatives, alcohol, medicines, financial advisers and insurance, emissions trading scheme, casinos and gaming, education, and official information.
+Regulatory regimes he has experience advising on include the Commerce Act (regulation of monopolies and market studies), consumer law, civil aviation, telecommunications and radio spectrum, electricity and gas, dairy industry, water, food, tobacco products and their alternatives, alcohol, medicines, financial advisers and insurance, emissions trading scheme, casinos and gaming, education, and transport.

 His recent experience includes advising:

 - Spark on the existing and proposed regulation of fixed line services under the Telecommunications Act.

 - Auckland International Airport and the NZ Airports Association on regulatory matters under the Commerce Act, Airport Authorities Act and Civil Aviation Act including reviews of airport pricing, amendments to the legislative framework, and authorisations of airline alliances.

 - Electricity generators, retailers and distributors on various regulatory issues arising under the Commerce Act, Electricity Industry Act and Electricity Industry Participation Code, including investigations by the Electricity Authority.

 - On a Commerce Commission inquiry into potential regulation of the gas meter market.

 - Overseas companies on New Zealand's regulation of the market for tobacco alternatives.

 - A major seafood company on regulatory reform and overseas investment regime issues.